 - roles for which the normal duties are likely to require more than incidental contact with people with disability.
 Contact includes physical contact, face-to-face contact, oral communication, written communication and electronic communication.

-This may be different to the requirements previously set by state or territory governments to allow people to work in the disability sector.
-This means it is important providers assess each role in their organisation against the new requirements, to identify which roles require worker screening, and to keep and maintain a written list of risk assessed roles and workers undertaking these roles.
+This may be different to the requirements previously set by state or territory governments to allow people to work in the NDIS.
+This means it is important registered NDIS providers assess each role in their organisation against the new requirements, to identify which roles require worker screening, and to keep and maintain a written list of risk assessed roles and workers undertaking these roles.

 The normal duties of a role are likely to require more than incidental contact with a person with a disability if those duties include: